 Like most cities, the City of Frontenac's services are heavily dependent on personnel.
-Police, fire, EMS, and administration personnel expenses make up 84.3% of the 2019-2020 General Fund budget.
-General and Capital Fund personnel expenses make up 69.4% of their combined 2019-2020 expense budgets.
+Police, fire, EMS, and administration personnel expenses make up 86.7% of the 2020-2021 General Fund budget.
+General and Capital Fund personnel expenses make up 70.7% of their combined 2020-2021 expense budgets.
 While it is necessary to continually review efficiencies in personnel, response time and service levels for police and fire have historically been important to our community's residents.
-Cost savings measures helped to buffer personnel expense increases which have increased on average 2.1% over the prior 9 years.
+Cost savings measures helped to buffer personnel expense increases which have increased on average 1.9% over the prior 9 years.
 The City conducted a market study of employee pay among neighboring municipalities, which resulted in adjusting all employee salaries effective July 1, 2019.
 Employee salaries below the 60th percentile of the market were increased to the 60th percentile in order to continue to attract and retain employees to the City.
 A total of \$4,187,019 was budgeted for employee salaries in 2019-2020 compared to an estimated actual expenditure of \$4,113,786 in 2018-2019.
-This represents an increase of 1.78% or \$73,233.
+This represented an increase of 1.78% or \$73,233.
+Due to the economic effect of the pandemic, a salary freeze was implemented for the 2020-2021 budget.

 Public Safety (police, fire, and EMS) is by far the City's largest expense.
-Public safety accounts for approximately 85.0% of personnel expenses.
-Administrative staff, the Board of Aldermen, and the Ways and Means Committee all continue to work together to reduce personnel expenses or limit the increase in these and other costs.
+Public safety accounts for approximately 79.2% of personnel expenses.
+Administrative staff, the Board of Alderpersons, and the Ways and Means Committee all continue to work together to reduce personnel expenses or limit the increase in these and other costs.
 Some of our successes during recent years are listed below:

-Consolidated dispatch in 2011 with West Central Dispatch Center, cities of Creve Coeur, Frontenac and Town and Country generating annual savings of \$110,000.
-While consolidating our police and fire dispatch has resulted in these savings, the annual cost to provide the vital communications for our first responders is \$280,000 (2016-2018 estimate) and is also heavily personnel-driven.

-- Charter member of St. Louis Area Insurance Trust (SLAIT) which added self-insured health insurance in 2010.
+- Consolidated dispatch in 2011 with West Central Dispatch Center, cities of Creve Coeur, Frontenac and Town and Country generating annual savings of \$110,000.
+While consolidating our police and fire dispatch has resulted in these savings, the annual cost to provide the vital communications for our first responders is \$280,000 (2016-2018 estimate) and is also heavily personnel-driven. - Charter member of St. Louis Area Insurance Trust (SLAIT) which added self-insured health insurance in 2010.
 Annual estimated savings of \$45,000 when combined with the addition of employee deductible of \$1,000 per employee and \$2,000 per family. - Reduced City's share of health insurance cost by increasing employee only portion of health care from zero to 10%.
 Savings of \$33,000 annually. - Lengthened "steps to max pay" from 3 to 8 years reducing the annual payroll step increases.
 Savings of \$38,000 over an 8 year period per new hire. - Froze longevity increases and time in rank for all employees in 2011 resulting in estimated savings of more than \$350,000 over 10 years. - Obtained grant revenue for police and fire equipment and capital improvement projects, offsetting City expenses by almost \$800,000 over the past six years. - Police, fire and public works have all managed capital vehicle and equipment purchases to reduce cost from prior years.
 Estimated savings in excess of \$15,000 annually. - Public Works has borrowed equipment from Creve Coeur, fire has borrowed/shared equipment and training resources and police have obtained donated equipment, all resulting in reduced or zero expense increases.
 Estimated savings of over \$10,000 annually. - Participation in the St. Louis Area Insurance Trust (SLAIT) resulted in a minimal increase of 2.0% to the City's health insurance costs for 2018-19.
 This increase is significantly below industry standards, which averaged 6% increases.
 The City's actual cost of the increase for 2018-2019 was more than offset by a surplus distribution of prior year premiums from SLAIT.